piyushchauhan2011/rollup-typescript-amd/README.md

 Experimenting with requirejs, rollup and typescript.

-Includes jschannel and evaporate sources for typescript conversion.
+- Includes jschannel and evaporate sources for typescript conversion.
+- Includes _Code splitting include_